Fools are my themes. Let satire be my song. ~ Lord Byron

 The Starting Bell

 My mother used to tell me that ‘poor people have poor ways’.
 Destitute, I had to grab the only untapped tool I had left to try to survive.
-And by using my God-given gift of creativity, I was able to go to many places and experience many things—all without leaving where I was sitting.
+And by using my God-given gift of creativity, I was able to go to many places and experience many things—all without leaving the cocooned safety of where I was sitting.

 The bottom line is that we are all creative in some way.
 It just takes different circumstances to force some of us to tap into it.
-And we must use those gifts.
-They work against us if we don’t.
+We must use those gifts because they work against us if we don’t.

 Unused creativity is not benign.
 It metastasizes.
 It turns into grief, rage, judgment, sorrow, shame. `Brene Brown